 Ultimately, not worrying, is, in my experience an active ongoing experience.
 Rather like forgiveness, sometimes we have to keep forgiving, likewise we also need to continue to hand all things to God in prayer.
 Giving thanks for all He has brought us through and trusting Him to see us through again.

 If you would like to know more about my Christian faith please see Important Stuff.

-I love a surprise, especially when it involves cake.
-I made this Heart EngagementBundt Cake in complete secrecy, for a couple who had recently become engaged.
+I’m going to let you into a secret, I absolutely love a surprises.
+Especially when it involves cake.
+So I made this Heart EngagementBundt Cake in complete secrecy, for a couple who had recently become engaged.